Noam-Dori/dynamica/README.md

 ##### Generic Constructor

-While DDParam is abstract, all of its concrete implementations should follow this guideline:
+While Param is abstract, all of its concrete implementations should follow this guideline:
 ```cpp
 DD<Type>(const string &name, unsigned int level, const string &description, <some-type> def, <extra-args>)
 ```